TimesysGit/meta-timesys/README.md

 >```

-Instead of a text report and a link to the online report, a link to the Vigiles Dashboard Product Workspace (as specified with VIGILES_DASHBOARD_CONFIG) will be displayed, from where it can be then be scanned by the Vigiles Service.
+Instead of a text report and a link to the online report, a link to the Vigiles Dashboard (as specified with VIGILES_DASHBOARD_CONFIG) or Private Workspace (if no dashboard config is specified) will be displayed, from where it can be then be scanned by the Vigiles Service.